txst-cs-smartfall/SmartFallMM-Dataset/README.md

 ## Missing Files/Data:

-Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability or unwillingness of participants to engage in specific activities.
+Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability of participants to engage in specific activities.

 ## Inquiry/Feedback: